arkL - login

 EVENTS TABLE

 An event is a time horizon, such as the first or last occurrence of taxon, or the base of a magnetochron or chronstratigrapihic stage.
 All event data is stored in one big table.
 In many datasets in TSC (e.g chronostrat or magnetostrat datasets) the events are not displayed in separate columns although they are defined in the database.
 E.g. base Cenomanian is used to define the base of the Cenomanian, the Early Cenomanian and the Late Cretaceous but it is not plotted as labelled event.
-In other cases the events may be plotte and may be dividd into several column - e.g. planktonic foram events are divided between columns of "marker events" and "other events".
+In other cases the events may be plotted and may be divided into several columns - e.g. planktonic foram events are divided between columns of "marker events" and "other events".

 INTERVALS TABLE